jonatas/ideia.me/resume.md

 I really enjoy and learn so much more on http://coursera.org and a lot of other open source online courses than from my academic experiences.

-My favorites actually is coursera and udacity.
+My favorites actually are coursera and udacity.

 # Voluntarism

 * Bliss Symbols International Community - Created [bliss.ideia.me](http://bliss.ideia.me) - a tool for work with bliss symbols.
 Create interactive content to learn blisssymbolics language.
-* Open-source evangelist - spreading the open-source on regional events
 * Activist on local hacker/maker culture
 * Active Rails Rumble competitor
-* Active Speaker on Tech Events.
-See my [slideshare](www.slideshare.net/jonataspaganini/) ans [speackerdeck](https://speakerdeck.com/jonatas)
+* Active Speaker at tech conferences - Find my presentations at [slideshare](http://www.slideshare.net/jonataspaganini/) or [speackerdeck](https://speakerdeck.com/jonatas)
+* Active participant on local tech events.
+Find me on a [meetup](http://www.meetup.com/members/185190193/) near from me.
-* Active apoiador on startup/entrepreneurship regional events
+* Active apoiador on startup/entrepreneurship events

 # Links